Raghavvram/x86-assembly/hello/README.md

 - `mov ebx, 0`: Load the exit status `0` (success) into register `ebx`.
 - `int 0x80`: Trigger the interrupt `0x80` to make the system call, which terminates the program.

----

 This code writes the message "Hello, World !" to the standard output and then exits the program successfully.
-Let me know if you have any questions or need further explanations! 😊